-- Adjustable Light Shields
+Adjustable Light Shields

 Q) Where should I use adjustable microfluorescent light fixtures?

-- Q) Do the microfluorescent light fixtures turn on instantly with no flickering?
+Q) Do they turn on instantly with no flickering?

 A) Yes.
 The instant-start electronic ballasts enable all of the microfluorescent light fixtures to turn on instantly without flickering.

 Controls, Switching & Dimmability

-- A) None of the microfluorescent light fixtures are dimmable because none of them use dimmable electronic ballasts.
-For any fluorescent fixture to be dimmable it must use a special dimmable electronic ballast and be controlled by a special fluorescent dimmer.
+A) No. None of them use dimmable electronic ballasts.
+For any fluorescent fixture to be dimmable, it must use a special dimmable electronic ballast and be controlled by a special fluorescent dimmer.

-- Cool vs. Hot
+Cool vs. Hot

 Q) What is the heat output of the microfluorescent fixtures like?

-- Hardwire vs. Plug-In
+Hardwire vs. Plug-In

-Q) Which microfluorescent light fixtures can be plugged into the nearest electrical outlet?
+Q) Can these be plugged into the nearest electrical outlet?